main.py

-pip install d2-python
+pip install 'd2[all]'Installation Options:

 After installation, initialize D2 at application startup.
 Here are examples for different frameworks: